 What happens after the session?

 Once we have completed the photo session/s, I will upload a gallery of images to my portfolio site at Photoshelter.
 From here, you can use your session credit code to get prints or gifts and also order and pay for any others if you would like to.
-You can also use the credit towards downloads.
+You can also use the credit towards downloads but these are available from me directly and not on the site.
 If you don’t want to use Photoshelter I am happy to do this for you at no extra charge, although you will need to pay me for the orders you want first.
 I can go over the options for you after the session on the phone or in person at the session.
 The gallery stays live for 3 months, after which I reduce the numbers to make space but I always inform customers before doing this.

 What is Photoshelter?